shemaeric/SendIT/README.md

 # SendIT
-SendIT is the courier service.
+SendIT is the courier service that helps people to deliver parcels accross the country.